oxen-io/oxen-mq/README.md

 decommissioned/deregistered service nodes from a connection established when the SN was active then the callback itself will need to verify when invoked.

+[//]: # decommissioned/deregistered SNs: sounds like an important use case, maybe we should include
+[//]: # this as design goal

 ## Command aliases

 Command aliases can be specified.
 For example, an alias `a.b` -> `c.d` will rewrite any incoming